 Telecopy Number: 713-345-7040

-If to Mariner: Mariner Energy, Inc.

-580 WestLake Park Blvd., Suite 1300

-Houston, Texas 77079

-Attention: Vice President of Marketing

-Telecopy Number: 281-584-5530

-If to Burlington: Burlington Resources Offshore, Inc.
+If to Seller: Duke Energy Field Services, Inc.

-400 N. Sam Houston Pkwy.
-E., Suite 1200
+5718 Westheimer, Suite 2000

-Houston, Texas 77060
+Houston, Texas 77057

-Attention: Division Land Manager

-Telecopy Number: 281-878-1110

 Any Party may, by written notice so delivered, change its address for notice purposes hereunder.

 14.6 No Assignment.
 Neither this Agreement nor any rights or obligations hereunder shall be assigned or transferred in any way whatsoever by any Party hereto except with prior written consent of the other Parties hereto (which consent shall not be unreasonably withheld), and any assignment or attempted assignment without such consent shall have no force or effect.
 Notwithstanding the foregoing, Buyer may without the consent of either Seller (a) transfer, assign, pledge, sell, or encumber this Agreement and/or its rights and obligations hereunder in connection with any financing transaction or other financial arrangements, (b) transfer or assign this Agreement and/or its rights and obligations hereunder to any Affiliate of Buyer, or (c) transfer or assign this Agreement and/or its rights and obligations hereunder to any person or entity succeeding to all or substantially all of the assets of Buyer.
 This Agreement shall be binding on and inure to the benefit of the Parties hereto and their permitted successors and assigns.
 No assignment or transfer permitted hereunder shall relieve the assigning Party of its obligations under this Agreement.